Rakshaa-17/ML-Projects/Multimodal AI Chatbot/README.md

 ## 🧪 Technologies Used
 - Gemini Models
-- DALL·E / Stable Diffusion for image generation and inpainting
+- Stable Diffusion for image generation and inpainting
 - Python
 - Jupyter Notebook
 - PIL / OpenCV for image preprocessing